othree/csp/README.md

 # CSP

+## Motivation

+When writing Lambda@Edge functions, I always prefer not to use any NPM modules to reduce the complexity when deploying.
+This approach also helps reduce the total code size.
+But without any helper.
+It is tough to maintain the CSP header.
+So I implement this small function to help manage the CSP in a structured data format.
+And don't need to add too much code or use any NPM module.

 ## Usage

 Just copy the code snippets to your function and use it.
 See [examples][] to learn more.